Channel your inner adventurer and enter a tropical paradise with ‘Eureka!’ our walk-through habitat…

 Sunbitterns are found near streams and ponds in the rainforests of Central and South America.
 They feed on a variety of aquatic animals such as beetles, dragonflies and small fish.
 These birds have a brilliant ‘sunburst’ pattern of red and yellow under their wings, which they use in mating displays, hence the name ‘sunbittern’.

 The dwarf caiman is one of the smallest crocodilians – growing to around 1.5 metres in length.
 They are nocturnal predators, feeding on frogs, fish and a variety of small mammals.
 Young feed on insects and other invertebrates.

 Red-footed tortoise (Chelonoidis carbonaria)

-In the wild these tortoises feed on fruit and flowers and will also consume soil, sand, fungi and even carrion.
+Red-footed tortoises grow to between 30 and 50cm in length, with males larger than females.
+In the wild these tortoises feed on fruit and flowers and will also consume soil, sand, fungi and even carrion (dead animals).

 Postman butterfly (Heliconius melpomene)

 These butterflies are found across the Americas, from Mexico to South America, in open terrain or forest edges.
 They show a huge variety of patterns across their range, but bright red colouration is a warning to predators that they are poisonous to eat!
 This is known as aposematic colouring.